mattermost/mattermost-plugin-starter-template/README.md

 ### How do I include assets in the plugin bundle?

 Place them into `assets` subfolder.
-You can change this directory name by editing `ASSESTDIR` in `Makefile`.
+You can change this directory name by editing `ASSETSDIR` in `Makefile`.